 Mara has advanced degrees from the University of Colorado and George Mason University and is currently a Resident in Counseling in Falls Church.
 After her own struggle with postpartum anxiety and depression she felt that helping other women through postpartum challenges was her calling.
-Mara is leading PSVa’s effort to educate maternal-child healthcare providers about PMADs and is PSVa’s point of contact for the INOVA Health System.
+Mara is leading PSVa’s effort to educate maternal-child healthcare providers in Northern Virginia and is PSVa’s point of contact for the INOVA Health System.
 Mara and her family live in Fairfax.